TigerdieKatze/CarddavBDPMvConnector/readme.md

 1. **Group Assignments**: Ensure that groups in the MV system are correctly assigned to Sippen, Runden, and Meuten.
 Incorrect assignments will lead to improper synchronization.

 2. **Credential Security**: Handle all credentials (CardDAV, MV, SMTP) with utmost care.
-Never hardcode them in the script or expose them in public repositories.
+Never expose them in public repositories.

 3. **Regular Updates**: Keep all dependencies up-to-date to mitigate potential security vulnerabilities.